 "My job is to find out what makes each of my students tick, then open appropriate doors that not only meet their skills and interests, but also push them in new directions."

 Mr. Dean enjoys learning, and appreciates that teaching encourages him to stay on top of the most relevant and recent research and progress in fields he is interested in.
 Prior to coming to Kent Denver, Mr. Dean taught at St. Marys Academy, and was involved in Museum Education in Denver and Massachusetts for 12 years.

-There is a wonderful synergy between the performing arts and Mathematics.
-“As theatre uses the language of dramatic action to describe the human experience, so does science use the language of mathematics to describe the natural world,” Mr. Ellis says.
-“Though inherently limited, both seek knowledge and understanding through a kind of storytelling, and endeavor to do so with symmetric curiosity, elegance and grace.
-Accordingly, I endeavor to help students develop their voices within these languages, and I encourage them to consider it worthy of their time and energy to strive for the highest level of fluency of which they are capable.
-If they are willing, mystery and magic await.”
+"As theater uses the language of dramatic action to describe the human experience, so does science use the language of mathematics to describe the natural world.
+Though inherently limited, both seek knowledge and understanding through a kind of storytelling, and endeavor to do so with symmetric curiosity, elegance, and grace.
+Accordingly, I endeavor to help students develop their voices within these languages, and I encourage them to consider it worthy of their time and energy to strive for the highest level of fluency of which they are capable."

 B.A.—Visual Art and Art History

 "I love discovering the inventive solutions students develop to complete my assignments."